Berkhamsted: Middle Ages

-In 1495 after the castle was abandoned, the town went into decline losing its borough status in the second half of the 17th century.

-Around 1583, a new market house was erected west of St Peter's Church at the end of Middle Row (alternatively named Le Shopperowe or Graball Row).
-The market house was destroyed in a fire in 1854.
+In around 1583, a new market house was erected west of St Peter's Church, at the end of Middle Row (alternatively named Le Shopperowe or Graball Row); it was destroyed in a fire in 1854.
 In 1612, Berkhamsted Place was bought by Henry Frederick, Prince of Wales for £4,000.
-Henry died later that year, and bequeathed the house to his brother Charles (later King Charles I), In 1618, James I reaffirmed Berkhamsted's borough status with a charter.
-Following surveys in 1607 and 1612 the Duchy of Cornwall enclosed 300 acres from the Common (now known as Coldharbour farm) despite local opposition led by Rev Thomas Newman.
+Henry died later that year and bequeathed the house to his brother Charles (later King Charles I).
+In 1618, James I reaffirmed Berkhamsted's borough status with a charter.

+Following surveys in 1607 and 1612, the Duchy of Cornwall enclosed 300 acres from the Common (now known as Coldharbour Farm), despite local opposition led by Rev Thomas Newman.

 Born in Berkhamsted, Colonel Daniel Axtell (1622 – 19 October 1660), played an important part in the English Civil War and participated as in Pride's Purge of the Long Parliament (December 1648), arguably the only military coup d'état in English history.
 During Cromwell's Protectorate, he appropriated Berkhamsted Place.
 Shortly after the Restoration of the monarchy Axtell was hanged, drawn and quartered as a regicide.
 After the Restoration, the town lost its charter granted by James I and its borough status.
 The population of the town in 1640 and in the 1690s was estimated at 1075 and 767, respectively.
-The town was a centre of religious nonconformity from the 17th century: over a quarter of the town were Dissenters in the second half of the century.
+The town was a centre of religious nonconformity from the 17th century: over a quarter of the population were Dissenters in the second half of the century.

 Modern era

-With the coming of the Industrial Age, Berkhamsted became a gateway through the Chilterns, between the markets of London and the industrial Midlands and the town's population to expand again.
-In 1868 middle-class villas began to appear south of the High Street.
+With the coming of the Industrial Age, Berkhamsted became a gateway through the Chilterns, between the markets of London and the industrial Midlands; the town's population expanded again.
+In 1868, middle-class villas began to appear south of the High Street.
 In 1887, John Bartholomew's Gazetteer of the British Isles recorded the population at 4,485.